Amber Sharma

 Problem

-When giving control user mind end up in a state with not enough competition
+When giving control, users end up in a state with insufficient competition

 Solution